- Target disease: VL

 - Funding (since project start): Associação Bem-Te-Vi Diversidade, Brazil; CNPq/FINEP; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; Ministry of Health, Brazil; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations and individuals.

-In 2011, a Phase IV study sponsored by the Brazilian Ministry of Health was initiated at five sites in Brazil to evaluate the efficacy and safety of Amphotericin B deoxycholate, AmBisome® and a combination of AmBisome® and Glucantime®, in comparison to Glucantime®, the existing first-line treatment of VL.
+In 2011, a Phase IV study sponsored by the Brazilian Ministry of Health (FINEP) was initiated at five sites in Brazil to evaluate the efficacy and safety of Amphotericin B deoxycholate, AmBisome®, and a combination of AmBisome® and Glucantime®, in comparison to Glucantime®, the existing first-line treatment of VL.
 378 patients were recruited.
 Brazil’s national guidelines for VL were revised in 2013 based on the interim safety data from the trial.
 While Glucantime® remains the first-line treatment, AmBisome® replaced Amphotericin B deoxycholate as a second-line treatment.
-The final results of this trial were presented to the Ministry of Health, and are expected to guide further policy change in Brazil.

 Last update: August 2017